 Name of Individual or Group Number of Shares Purchased John K. Kibarian, Ph.D.
 Chief Executive Officer, President and Director Adnan Raza 2,213 Executive Vice President, Finance and Chief Financial Officer Kimon W. Michaels, Ph.D.
-Executive Vice President, Products and Solutions and Director Andrzej Strojwas 4,117 Chief Technology Officer All current executive officers, as a group (1) 6,330 All current directors who are not executive officers, as a group (2) Each associate of any executive officer, current director or director nominee (3) Each person who received 5% or more of the awards granted under the 2021 ESPP All employees, including all current officers who are not executive officers, as a group 479,545
+Executive Vice President, Products and Solutions and Director Andrzej Strojwas 4,117 Chief Technology Officer All current executive officers, as a group (1) 6,330 All current directors who are not executive officers, as a group (2) Each associate of any executive officer, current director or director nominee Each person who received 5% or more of the awards granted under the 2021 ESPP All employees, including all current officers who are not executive officers, as a group 479,545

-- (1) Kimon W. Michaels (zero shares), an employee nominee for re-election as a director, is included in this group. - (2) Non-employee directors, including Chi-Foon Chan (zero shares) and Shuo Zhang (zero shares), who are nominees for re-election as directors, are not eligible to participate in the 2021 ESPP. - (3) Represents shares purchased by Dr. Michaels's spouse.
+(1) Kimon W. Michaels (zero shares), an employee nominee for re-election as a director, is included in this group.

+(2) Non-employee directors, including Chi-Foon Chan (zero shares) and Shuo Zhang (zero shares), who are nominees for re-election as directors, are not eligible to participate in the 2021 ESPP.